pu2clr/PIC16F/projects/08-LM35_OR_TMP36/README.md

 ## Schematic - Fiver Indicator with PIC12F675, LM35 and Three LEDs

+This version of the "Fever Indicator" uses multiple LEDs instead of one.
+The green LED indicates normal body temperature, the yellow LED indicates a warning or point of attention, and the red LED indicates fever.
+Note that the connections for the LM35 have changed.
+In this version, GP4 - (AN3) is used for analog reading.

 ![Schematic - Fiver Indicator with PIC12F675, LM35 and Three LEDs](./schematic_pic12F765_lm35_3led.jpg)

 ## References